Danielle Marshall: Early life

 Three weeks later after a match between Denver and Arizona in Los Angeles, one of the Lady Bulldogs playing in a combined team, Sara Edwards Rohner, texted her asking if she wanted to play the game in Australia.
-American Australian Denver Bulldogs director of coaching James Waddell, and his visiting friend Australian cricket player manager Cam Richardson, who had shown an interest in recruiting the best female players for the Western Bulldog's women's team, offered to host the two in Melbourne for a professional tryout.
+American Australian Denver Bulldogs director of coaching James Waddell, and his visiting friend Australian cricket player manager Cam Richardson, who had shown an interest in recruiting the best female players for the Western Bulldogs' women's team, offered to host the two in Melbourne for a professional tryout.

 At the 2018 USAFL National Championships, Marshall became the first first-year rookie to win the Paul Roos Medal for Best and Fairest in Division 2.
 She was named in the Freedom's 2020 Australian Football International Cup squad (the tournament was later cancelled due to the COVID-19 pandemic) and also for the 2021 postponed tournament that was later cancelled.

 In early May 2018, she arrived in Melbourne in Australia to attempt a professional career.
 She trained with the Western Bulldogs but played suburban football at the Aberfeldie Football Club in the Essendon District Football League Women's competition.
 Former AFL player Shaun Smith recommended her to St Kilda FC and she was invited to the club.
 Other clubs to express interest included Carlton and Collingwood, however they did not offer her a contract.
 She did not want to wait for the AFLW Draft to make a commitment to move to Melbourne permanently.
 The Western Bulldogs offered her a contract and she began playing in the Western Bulldogs VFLW team.
 Marshall played 10 games for the Western Bulldogs VFLW team in 2019.

-AFLW Career
+AFLW career

 Marshall was signed as a rookie by the Western Bulldogs in the 2019 AFLW draft at the mature age of 28.
 She played her first AFLW game on 9 February 2020 in a match against the St Kilda AFLW team.
 She joined the prestigious club when she scored a goal with her first kick.

 Marshall was delisted by the Bulldogs on 16 June 2021 after playing just 5 games for the season.

 She was relisted by AFLW expansion club Essendon Football Club through the 2022 AFL Women's draft.
-In her first game for her new club in AFLW Season 7, she kicked a long range 45 metre goal and was named among the team's best.
+In her first game for her new club in 2022 season 7, she kicked a long range 45 metre goal and was named among the team's best.

+Marshall retired from the AFLW at the end of 2023.

+Post-AFL

+Marshall was selected by the USAFL to represent the United States at the 2024 Trans-Atlantic Cup tournament, and the only AFLW player to participate.